 Adrien Brody is a serious actor.
 After all, he won an Academy Award for his portrayal in The Pianist of a Polish Jewish musician struggling to survive in the Warsaw ghetto during World War II.
-Not surprisingly, the 35-year-old next stars as the more serious sibling opposite Mark Ruffalo in the seriocomic con artist caper The Brothers Bloom.
-Brody will, however, lighten up a bit for his gay fans -- just as long as you steer clear of homo hypotheticals.
+And after lending gravitas to the Beyoncé vehicle Cadillac Records, the 35-year-old stars as the more serious sibling opposite Mark Ruffalo in the seriocomic con artist caper The Brothers Bloom.
+Brody will, however, lighten up a bit for his gay fans — just as long as you steer clear of homo hypotheticals.
 Seriously.

 The Advocate: I hope you’re in a good mood today for some silly gay questions.

 Adrien Brody: I’m in a good mood, but let’s see if I’m still in a good mood at the end.

 We’ll ease into it.
 Are you aware of your gay following?

 Well, I’ve lived in West Hollywood, Chelsea, and right off Christopher Street — all largely gay neighborhoods — and I was aware of a number of people there who were fans of mine, so I guess that’s a nice thing.
 You’re aware of it?

 Sure.
 Let’s talk about 1997’s The Last Time I Committed Suicide, in which you played a character patterned after gay beat poet Allen Ginsberg.

 You know, that’s so funny, because [my publicist] sent me an e-mail about possible interview topics like gay roles, and I thought, I haven’t really had the opportunity to play a gay role.
 But yes, I did.
 I forgot about it; it was so long ago.
 Let’s talk about it.